m0vse/MMDVMHost/README.md

+**** THIS IS VERY EXPERIMENTAL AND WILL PROBABLY NOT WORK FOR MOST PEOPLE ***

+This "svxlink" branch adds simple support for communicating with Svxlink for a multi-mode repeater by Phil Taylor M0VSE.
+It probably won't work for most people but you should be able to work out what changes I have made by looking in MMDVMHost.cpp.
+It is very rough and is a work-in-progress

 These are the source files for building the MMDVMHost, the program that interfaces to the MMDVM or DVMega on the one side, and a suitable network on the other.
 It supports D-Star, DMR, P25 Phase 1, NXDN, and System Fusion on the MMDVM, and D-Star, DMR, and System Fusion on the DVMega.

 On the D-Star side the MMDVMHost interfaces with the ircDDB Gateway, on DMR it can connect to BrandMeister, DMR+, HB Link, XLX or [DMRGateway](https://github.com/g4klx/DMRGateway) (to connect to multiple DMR networks at once) on System Fusion it connects to the YSF Gateway.
 On P25 it connects to the P25 Gateway.